-Karen Martin is the director for both the Learning Partners Program and the Office of Disabilities Services at Louisburg College.
-Martin began working part-time with Learning Services as an intern in January 2003, while also working as a disabilities coordinator intern with Peace College.
-From August 2003 to May 2008, Martin was employed as a full-time learning specialist in the Learning Partners program, where she specialized in coaching students with AD/HD on organization, time management, and self-determination skills.
-Additionally, Martin is interested in the relationship between psycho-educational testing and intervention strategy.
+Karen Martin is the director for both the Learning Partners Program and Accessibility Services at Louisburg College.
+Prior to becoming the director in 2008, Karen was employed as a full-time learning specialist in the Learning Partners program, where she specialized in coaching students with AD/HD on organization, time management, and self-determination skills.
+Additionally, Karen teaches a course in General, Abnormal, or Child Psychology most semesters.
 Her past experiences as both a student and a financial aid counselor at Louisburg College give her a unique perspective.

-Martin received her A.A. degree at Louisburg College, her B.A. in psychology from Peace College, and her M.A. in clinical psychology from North Carolina Central University, summa cum laude.
-As part of the practicum requirement for her master’s degree, Martin completed 750 hours at Whitaker School in Butner, NC, doing psychotherapy and psychological testing for troubled youth.
-Her master’s thesis focused on college students with learning disabilities and AD/HD, SAT scores, and the influence of academic supports on student outcome.
+Karen received her A.A. degree from Louisburg College, her B.A. in Psychology from Peace College, and her M.A. in Clinical Psychology from North Carolina Central University, summa cum laude.
+As part of the practicum requirement for her master’s degree, she completed an internship at Whitaker School in Butner, NC, doing psychotherapy and psychological testing for adolescents.
+She is also interested in the relationship between psycho-educational testing and intervention strategy.
+Her master’s thesis focused on college students with learning disabilities and AD/HD, SAT scores, and the influence of academic supports on student outcomes.

 Kaye Yadusky serves as both a learning specialist and as Coordinator of Development and Student Programming for the Learning Partners Program.
-Yadusky accepted a full-time position in Learning Services in January 2006.
+Yadusky accepted a full-time position in Learning Partners in January 2006.
 She specializes in reading and written language, but is also experienced with coaching students in Science, Math, and the Humanities.
 In recognition of the importance of relationship to learning, Yadusky has established several programs to build community and create more opportunities for students to feel enthusiastic about learning independently and collaboratively.

 Yadusky received her B.A. in English from Campbell University, and her M.A. in English from the University of Maine, and has completed a number of graduate courses in Education and Ethics.
 She has taught college English courses for over twenty years and is skilled in assisting diverse learners to better comprehend essential writing and reading comprehension elements.
 Her career-long focus on conferencing with students as an essential element of instruction enables her to identify each student's unique set of strengths and offer strategies to further develop them as they work toward their academic and career goals.

-Nicole Capps has served as a Learning Specialist for the Learning Partners Program since August 2011.
-Capps worked part-time during the 2011-12 school year, but with the growth of the program, she accepted a full-time position with the Learning Partners program beginning in the fall of 2012.
+Nicole Stovall has served as a Learning Specialist for the Learning Partners Program since August 2011.
+Stovall worked part-time during the 2011-12 school year, but with the growth of the program, she accepted a full-time position with the Learning Partners program beginning in the fall of 2012.
 She has experience working with students with Autism and Asperger's Syndrome, coaching them both academically and socially, and she has adapted these skills in her work as a learning specialist serving college students with Learning Disabilities and AD/HD.
 Nicole received both her B.A. in Sport Management and M.Ed. in School Counseling from Liberty University.
 Since then she has gained experience in the public school setting where she worked in multiple special education programs.
 Nicole hopes to continue serving diverse learners at Louisburg College through coaching, individualized instruction, and assistive technology.